 Named by The Guardian UK as a composer "who will enrich your life", Shruthi Rajasekar is an Indian-American musician exploring identity, community, and joy.
 Shruthi's music draws from her training in the Carnatic (South Indian classical) and Western classical idioms.
 Composition honors include the KHORIKOS ORTUS International Award and the Global Women in Music Award from the United Nations & Donne in Musica.
 As a soprano and Carnatic vocalist, Shruthi has been recognized by the National Association of Teachers of Singing (NATS) and the internationally-televised Carnatic Music Idol USA.
-A graduate of Princeton University, Shruthi is currently completing her tenure in the UK as a Marshall Scholar in composition and ethnomusicology.
+A graduate of Princeton University, Shruthi was awarded a Marshall Scholarship in the UK for graduate studies in composition and ethnomusicology.

 Need a bio with a special focus?
 Please contact me with details.